Rurusetto/rurusetto/content/posts/hitokori/index.md

 # status

-- Status : On hold
+- Status : On Hold
 - Last Update : 0.18.5
 - Can import and play without error : Yes

 # overview

 - Creator : [Peri](https://github.com/Flutterish)
-- Availability : Available publicly
+- Availability : Available Publicly
 - GitHub Repositories : [Flutterish/Hitokori](https://github.com/Flutterish/Hitokori)

-Hitokori ( fire and ice ) is a custom osu! ruleset based on [A Dance of Fire and Ice](https://store.steampowered.com/app/977950/A_Dance_of_Fire_and_Ice/).
+Hitokori is a custom osu! ruleset based on [A Dance of Fire and Ice](https://7thbe.at/#adofai).
 The ruleset is developed by Peri.

 # gameplay